 Visitors will see collections from China, Japan, Vietnam, and India, along with other Asian countries, at the Crow Collection of Asian Art.
 Located on the University of Texas at Dallas campus, guests will find work from ancient works to contemporary along with screens, lacquerware and samurai items among its permanent exhibits.

-Located at 2010 Flora St. Open from Tuesday to Sunday from 11 a.m. to 5 p.m.
+Located at 2010 Flora St. Open from Tuesday to Thursday from 10 a.m. to 9 p.m., Friday and Saturday from 10 a.m. to 6 p.m.
+Sunday from noon to 6 p.m.
 Free general admission though donations accepted.

 Dallas Arboretum and Botanical Garden